Seemingly same but apparently different somewhat, both cloud environments make us think what’s the difference between, Multi-Cloud Vs Hybrid Cloud?

 Why One Must Prefer Multi-Cloud over Hybrid Cloud?

-Some specific workload or application requirements, both technically and commercially, are met by using the multi cloud strategy in an enterprise.
+Some specific workload or application requirements, both technically and commercially, are met by using the multi-cloud strategy in an enterprise.
 This is necessary because not every department or application will have the same requirements.
-The performance, privacy, security and geographic reach for every workload vary.
+The performance, privacy, security, and geographic reach for every workload vary.
 With cloud computing becoming more mature and mainstream, it becomes necessary to use multiple cloud providers that meet various application and data needs.
-So, while determining about Multi-Cloud or Hybrid Cloud for your firm, you can look into the following aspects.
+So, while determining Multi-Cloud vs Hybrid Cloud for your firm, you can look into the following aspects.

 - Some business units will require a separate cloud provider for a particular project and then the IT will merge it into an overall cloud plan.